Homeowners Insurance: What It Is, Cost And Coverage

 What Isn’t Covered By Homeowners Insurance?

 Not every item, nor every event, will be covered by homeowners insurance.
 There are typically a few common types of damage not covered by standard policies.
+Depending on your location, you may need to sign up for extra hazard insurance policies.

 If your home or personal property is damaged due to your own neglect or failure to maintain your property, it will not be covered.